Ruthin: History

-The half-timbered Old Court House (built in 1401), on the square, features the remains of a gibbet last used to execute a Franciscan priest, Charles Meehan, also known as Mahoney.
+The timber-framed Old Courthouse (built in 1401) on the square, features the remains of a gibbet last used to execute a Franciscan priest, Charles Meehan, also known as Mahoney.
 He was shipwrecked on the Welsh coast at a time when Catholicism was equated with treason – Meehan was hanged, drawn, and quartered in 1679.
 He was beatified by Pope John Paul II in 1987 as one of the Eighty-five martyrs of England and Wales.

 During the English Civil War, the castle survived an eleven-week siege, after which it was demolished by order of Parliament.
 It was rebuilt in the 19th century as a country house, which has now been turned into the Ruthin Castle Hotel.
 From 1826 until 1921 the castle was the home of the Cornwallis-West family, members of Victorian and Edwardian high society.

 In its 18th-century heyday as a town on drovers' routes from Wales into England, Ruthin was reputed to have "a pub for every week of the year".
 By 2007, however, there were only eleven pubs in the town.
 The public records of 23 October 1891 show 31 such establishments serving a population of 3,186; most have been converted into housing or shops.
 The Ruthin Union Workhouse was built in 1834.

 The first copies of the Welsh national anthem, Hen Wlad Fy Nhadau, were printed in what is now the Siop Nain tea and gift shop on Well Street.

 In 1863 the Denbigh, Ruthin and Corwen Railway, which linked in Denbigh with the Vale of Clwyd Railway (later part of the London and North Western Railway, the London, Midland and Scottish Railway, and British Rail) reached the town.
 The route ran from Rhyl along the north coast through Denbigh and Ruthin to Corwen, before joining a route from Ruabon through Llangollen, Corwen and Bala to Barmouth.
 The railway and Ruthin railway station closed in 1963 under the Beeching Axe.
 The site of the station is now occupied by a large road roundabout (Brieg Roundabout) and the Ruthin Craft Centre, which opened in 1982, but was rebuilt and reopened in 2008.

 Ruthin hosted the National Eisteddfod in 1868 and 1973.
 The Urdd National Eisteddfod visited Ruthin in 1992 and 2006.

+Governance

+There are two tiers of local government covering Ruthin, at community (town) and county level: Ruthin Town Council (Cyngor Tref Rhuthun) and Denbighshire County Council (Cyngor Sir Ddinbych).
+The town council is based at the Old Courthouse on St Peter's Square.
+The county council is also based in the town, having its main offices at County Hall on Wynnstay Road.